Page last updated: 27 January 2023

 The review, launched in June 2020, aimed to identify ways to drive greater equality, diversity and inclusion within The Heritage Fund and across the heritage sector.

-The Task Force was involved in a wide range of consultation – internally and externally – to help us define an ambitious vision of inclusive heritage to guide our operational and grant giving activities.
+The Task Force was in operation between 2020 and 2022 and involved in a wide range of consultation – internally and externally – to help us define an ambitious vision of inclusive heritage to guide our operational and grant giving activities.

-The EDI Review report, published in August 2021, sets out our findings, progress to date and actions for 2021–2022.
+The EDI Review report, published in August 2021, sets out our findings and progress to date.

 Members of the Task Force